-The effectiveness of the Federal Student Financial Aid programs depends on the accuracy of the data the; therefore, institutions are required to verify information provided by students selected for verification.
-In doing so, institutions must follow the procedures established by Federal Regulations.
-Verification is the process of confirming the accuracy of certain data elements provided by the student on the FAFSA.
-Students may be selected by the U.S. Department of Education, but Huston-Tillotson may also select the student.
+Verification is the process of confirming the accuracy of certain data provided by the student on the FAFSA.
+Students are selected for verification by the U.S. Department of Education, but Huston-Tillotson University may also choose to verify certain application data.

-It is our policy to provide a student, either in person, or by a note delivered to the student's address or on a campus mailbox, with a clear understanding of the forms and documents needed to verify the application data.
-The documentation request may include copies of federal tax return transcripts, and documentation of any untaxed income.
+It is our policy to provide a student, either in person or by a note delivered to the student's address or on campus mailbox, with a clear understanding of the forms and other documentation needed to verify the application.
+This documentation may include federal income tax forms and untaxed income documentation.
+If you are unclear as to what is needed, please seek further explanation from the Financial Aid Department.